SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 - Detection Pattern
 - Security alerts

-For an MSSP communty, when you edit this part and your rule is multi-communities, changes will be share with all your managed communities.
+For an MSSP communty, when you edit this part and your rule is multi-communities, changes will be shared with all your managed communities.